18 Must-Have Negotiation Skills For Procurement Professionals

 International Negotiation: What to Prepare?

-As we told you earlier, international negotiation involves large delegations.
+As we have told you earlier, international negotiation involves large delegations.
 Thus, negotiators must be sensitive to what they may say in the negotiation.

 When you are determining what strategies you must use in international negotiation, you must keep in mind that it needs to be different from what you are used to doing in your home country.